About Me

 - Impact: Improved the efficiency and adaptability of quadruped robot control systems, contributing to advancements in evolutionary robotics.

-- Mentor: Dr. Jared Moore, Associate Dean of Undergraduate Studies & Outreach, Grand Valley State University
+- Mentor: Dr. Jared Moore, Associate Dean of Undergraduate Studies & Outreach, College of Computing, Grand Valley State University

 -